benderdave/gridfontmaker/README.md

 * Clone the source
 * Make sure you have a recent version of java
-* Run with "java -jar gridfontmaker.jar" (on some systems you can just double-click on the jar file.)
+* Run with "java -jar gridfontmaker.jar".

 # Building and running from source

-Right now the only way to build GridfontMaker is on a unix-like system with *make*, *java*, and *scala*.
+If you'd prefer to build GridfontMaker you need a unix-like system with *make*, *java*, and *scala*.

 * Clone the source